I often wonder if I were to try and sum up a whole life approach if it would be as an aesthetic of living that is around being not having.

 I like to think that my style comes from; a Japanese minimalism, the refinement of France, the quintessence of Englishness or just the romantic wildish nature of a tinker?
 Either way, the work is individualistic and eclectic and once discovered hopefully is at once engaging.

 Julie Bailey is a British designer/maker producing studio jewellery at Atelier papermetal.
 She sells through independent galleries, online and made-to-order for private clients.
-Her studio workshop is based in Thirsk, Nr.
+Her garden studio workshop is based in Thirsk, Nr.
 York, North Yorkshire, UK.
 She has designed a collection for National Trust as their Artisan/Maker 2019, and is a Crafts Council Selected Directory Maker.